Knowledge Level: Intermediate

-It sounds like something a parent would say but, if you can keep your head and ears warm, it makes a big difference to your overall comfort, and therefore your hands too.
-Go for a windproof skull-cap, Merino beanie or a traditional Belgian style winter cap under your helmet.
-Maybe also get an aero-styled helmet with fewer vents for the winter.
+It sounds like something your Dad would say but, if you can keep your head and ears warm, it makes a big difference to your overall comfort and therefore your hands too.
+Go for a windproof skull-cap, beanie or a traditional Belgian style winter cap under your helmet.
+Maybe also get an aero helmet with fewer vents for the winter.
 It’ll keep your head warmer and help a little when battling into Arctic headwinds.

-Adopting a layering approach to your gloves increases flexibility if conditions change while you’re out and, as there is warm air between each layer, they will be warmer.
+Adopting a layering approach to your gloves increases flexibility if conditions change while you’re out and, as there’s warm air between each layer, they’ll be warmer.
 Choose thin silk or Merino wool line gloves next to your skin, an insulating mid-layer and then a wind or waterproof outer shell.
-Here is more advice on buying gloves.

 Make sure the cuffs of your jersey or jacket go outside of the cuffs of your gloves and that you tighten any velcro or drawstring closures they may have.
 This will stop warm air getting out and cold air and water getting in.